msamdk/Fish_Re_Identification/README.md

-# Object-RE-ID
-Object re identification is meant to play an important role in real world industrial applications.
-Out of them it can be applied in fisheries science as well.
-To count the individuals or track specific individual fish across time and space gives so much capability to monitor and analyze individual behaviour as well as other important aspects.
-FOr example in fisheries technology, its important to keep track or count the correct number of individuals that are entering a fishing gear, especiallt an active fishing gear like trawls. sometimes fish flow with the movement of the gear or some fish keep coming back.
-If we use an underwater camera for this observations, it is quiet confusing to have these individuals appearing and reappearing to the frames in different times.
-So it is important to develop models that can maintain the track of each individuals while keeping the accuracy and efficiency.
-This project will consist of several steps.
+Object Re-Identification in Fisheries Science
+Object re-identification (Re-ID) is a crucial technology with real-world industrial applications, including fisheries science.
+The ability to count and track individual fish over time and space enhances monitoring and behavioral analysis, providing valuable insights into fisheries management.

+In fisheries technology, accurately tracking the number of individuals entering a fishing gear—especially active gears like trawls—is essential.
+However, challenges arise when fish move with the gear, re-enter, or appear in multiple frames at different times, leading to miscounts and confusion in underwater video observations.

+To address this, developing robust Re-ID models is critical.
+These models must maintain accurate identification of each individual while ensuring efficiency and reliability.
+This project will follow a structured approach to achieve this goal, incorporating advanced tracking techniques and AI-driven methodologies to improve fish identification and monitoring.

 #Steps in the project
 1. Identifying and understanding the data structure and annotations of the Autofish dataset